cjungmann/man_hints/README_info.md

 ### Online Resources

 - [Texinfo - The GNU Documentation System](https://www.gnu.org/software/texinfo/)
-  is page with many links.
+  is a page with many links.
 Look through this page to find useful information for your situation.

 - [Linux Journal: What's GNU: Texinfo](https://www.linuxjournal.com/article/2840)